ahmedkhan58555/MedLink.github.io/README.md

 ## Contact Us

 Have questions or feedback?
-Feel free to [contact] (ahmadd.khan58555@gmail.com) – I'd love to hear from you.
+Feel free to [contact](ahmadd.khan58555@gmail.com) – I'd love to hear from you.